 Have a good think about what name you would like and make a list as the first few will either be already taken or held by someone for resale at a high (premium) price, you're looking for something under £20 a year, unless there is a 'must have' name your willing to spend big money on.

-Mikes business is being promoted as somewhere where friends can meet up for a drink, food, in a relaxed atmosphere and live music is often provided.
+Mikes business is being promoted as somewhere where friends can meet up for a drink and food, in a relaxed atmosphere and live music is often provided.

 He was looking for mikesbar.com, that was taken, his next choice was mikesplace.com, also taken.
-Then a bit of lateral thinking and he came up with mikesgaff.com (Gaff is slang in Scotland for a house) so anyone seeing mikesgaff automatically thinks of it as a gathering place which is the message he wants to convey.
+Then a bit of lateral thinking and he came up with mikesgaff.com for £10.11.
+Gaff is slang in Scotland for a house so anyone seeing mikesgaff automatically thinks of it as a gathering place which is the message he wants to convey.

-He named his Cafe / Bar Mikesgaff also giving it and the website the same name.
-He could have got mikesbar.co.uk for 1p but realises that .com carries far more prestige.
+He named his Cafe / Bar Mikesgaff, giving it and the website the same name.
+He could have had mikesbar.co.uk or mikesbar.pub for £7.99 each or mikes.bar, but at £738 that is way above his budget and .com carries far more prestige anyway

 This is the kind of process you may have to go through to get a .com domain relevant to your business at a decent price.

-Click shopping cart, you will be offered other products, ignore them.
-You given the choice of listing privately, we recommend doing this but if you don't want to then click no.
+Click shopping cart, you may be offered other products (such as hosting).
+You are given the choice of listing privately, we recommend doing this but if you don't want to then click no.

-GoDaddy will now ask you to open an account, you need this as you will have to renew your domain name & may want other GoDaddy services later on, just follow the procedure and complete the purchase, making sure you write down your user number.
+If other services you don't want appear at the check out stage delete them until just your domain name is left.We will ask you to open an account, you need this as you will have to renew your domain name & may want other services later on, follow the procedure and complete the purchase, making sure you write down your user number.

 Congratulations you are now the proud owner of your own domain.